We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 • Make sure your profile looks reputable and has all the necessary information.

-Reason 3.
 Spam-like messaging

 This activity implies copy-pasted content sent to multiple recipients.
 It is often left ignored or even reported as spam.